spolu/settle/site/content/posts/settle-introduction.md

 assets and leverage it to safely exchange value without a central authority or shared blockchain to maintain.

 After 6 months of work on that idea.
 I believe it's possible.

+In particular, the "research-y" contribution of this work, I believe, is that it demonstrates that it is possible to operate a safe credit network (a currency system without double-spend) without requiring global consensus (a shared global state machine, or blockchain) if you accept the following two
+constraints:

+- nodes have to be online
+- trust between nodes has to be expressed explicitly

+It's still a work in progress and nowhere close to being a research paper (or a white paper for that matter), but most of the element that demostrates this can be found in the documentation[1][2].

 *The Settle network is operated by mints.*